OhmV-IR/portfolio/README.md

 # Portfolio

-A Next.js and Tabler CSS portfolio for Adrien Bourdeaux.
+A Next.js and Tabler CSS portfolio.

 ## Getting Started